- You are within a multi-part section. We make it easier to find what you need by showing you how the content is structured.

 The Mindbody Antenna

 We are learning how the body is actually a multifaceted antenna system that receives lots of different kinds of information.
 That includes your physical body, all the way from your bones down to the cellular level of your existence.
 The brain processes the physical information that is coming in, and then there is also the subtle energy in your body that interprets information coming in from that way, as well.
-The mind-body antenna coordinates the whole thing and takes in information from everywhere.
-Much of my book is devoted to that concept, showing how physical antennae work like radio broadcast and TV antennae.
-It also delves into perspectives on how things like yoga and tai chi, which move our bodies through different ritual positions, help facilitate receiving these frequencies.
+The mind-body antenna coordinates the whole thing and takes in information from everywhere… Things like yoga and tai chi move our bodies through different ritual positions, helping to facilitate receiving these frequencies.
 We position ourselves just like we change the rabbit ears on an old TV set, and move through these different energy waves, like a radio scanner that moves through different bands of frequencies to pull in information.– MaAnna Stephenson (interviewed by Patrica Cori)

 The concept of evolving human consciousness is not new; in fact it has been with us through the millenniums… Many practices such as yoga, meditation, contemplation, vision questing and others have as their ultimate goal the expansion of consciousness… Western religions take more of a summative or testing approach to the purpose of life, rather than the formative or developmental bent favored in the East.
 For example, in the Abrahamic religions of the West and Middle East… followers of these religions were given “commandments” or told what to do and how to act… No developmental techniques are mentioned; obedience to the law is demanded… Most Eastern religions operate with a more developmental direction… The idea of existence for man in these doctrines focuses on learning from life experiences in order to grow to be a better person (more highly conscious, compassionate, understanding etc.).– Paul Marko Ph.D.

-The phrase “raise your vibration” is a closely related concept, but may be distinguished from consciousness evolution, in general, in that it’s usually referencing specific lifestyle practices designed to refine the mindbody as a vessel for increasing consciousness.
-Such practices may include:
+A concept that is closely related to the expansion of consciousness is expressed by the phrase “raise your vibration (or frequency).”
+This is usually distinguished from consciousness evolution in general in that it references specific lifestyle practices designed to refine the mindbody as a vessel for increasing consciousness.

-- Eating a “high-vibratory” diet of foods as close to their natural state as possible, minimizing meat products (as appropriate for individual constitutions) and avoiding chemicals, preservatives and processed foods
+- Eating foods as close to their natural state as possible and avoiding chemicals, preservatives and processed foods

 - Healing traumas and psychological wounds

-- Experiencing periods of solitude, silence, inactivity, meditation
+- Experiencing regular periods of solitude, silence, inactivity

 - Practicing gratitude